Trinity: Taking the Lead, from Cookie Boss to Cookie Box

 “This experience [being featured on the new cookie box] made my year extra special, because I finally hit my lifelong 10,000 cookie box sale goal last season.”
 Trinity said.
 “The photoshoot itself was a unique experience and so much fun!”

 Over the years, Trinity has learned a lot from participating in the Girl Scout Cookie Program—from money management and social skills to inventory and goal setting, she continues to be inspired to reach higher and grow more every year.
-And in 2018, she had the opportunity to travel to New York City, visit Girl Scouts HQ, meet CEO Sylvia Acevedo, take part in the cookie box photo shoot, explore the city, make new friends, and more.
+And in 2018, she had the opportunity to travel to New York City, visit Girl Scouts HQ, meet former CEO Sylvia Acevedo, take part in the cookie box photo shoot, explore the city, make new friends, and more.
 Talk about an epic adventure and wonderful lifelong memories!

 Trinity enjoys the great outdoors with her Girl Scout sisters on the new Thin Mints ®️ Girl Scout Cookie box!